How does the Demat account work?

 A Demat account, also known as a dematerialization account, is an electronic storage and trading system for stocks, bonds, ETFs, mutual funds, and other assets.
 Stocks and securities were formerly only available and traded as tangible certificates, making transactions and storage inconvenient and insecure.
 However, when Demat accounts were established, it shortened the time necessary to clear, eliminated incidents of fraud, attracted more traders and investors, slashed brokerage prices, and dramatically boosted trading volume, in particular in the equities markets.

 If you are investing or trading in shares, bonds, ETFs, and other assets, it is now compulsory to have a Demat account.
-Every firm listed on the stock, derivatives, and commodities exchanges must provide its securities with electronic form or Demat in the Securities and Exchange Board of India (SEBI) format.
+Every firm listed on the stock, derivatives, and commodities exchanges must provide its securities in electronic form or Demat in the Securities and Exchange Board of India (SEBI) format.

-How Demat Account Work?
+How does Demat Account Work?

 Similar to a savings account, a Demat account operates.
 You can keep cash in an electronic form on the savings account with the bank, and store securities in a Demat account using an NSDL-affiliated Depository Participant (DP).
 The Demat account lets you keep electronically shares and securities of different businesses.
 You are a credit to your Demat account if you purchase shares or securities and debited if you sell them.